dscripka/monte-carlo-error-propagation/README.md

 Web app demonstrating uncertainty propagation using monte carlo methods for arbitrary functions.
 Individual variables can have uniform, triangular, or normal distributions.

 All calculations are done client-side with javascript.
+See a live example [here.](http://www.davidscripka.com/monte-carlo-error-propagation)

 # Acknowledgements #